 You'll Need:

-- 1 small green chili pepper, minced (optional) I used a Thai chili pepper.
+• 1 small green chili pepper, minced (optional) I use a Thai bird chili pepper.

-- Some toasted pine nuts, crumbled feta (or grated Parmesan), fresh warm pita, good fruity olive oil and/or lemon wedges for serving.
+• Serving Suggestions: toasted pine nuts, toasted slivered almonds, crumbled feta, grated Parmesan, fresh warm pita, crusty bread, olive oil, lemon wedges

 The Rundown:

 Rinse 2 cups of quinoa.
-Cook it with 4 cups of water, a pinch of salt and 4 Rapunzel No Salt Bouillon Cubes.
+Cook it with 4 cups of water, a pinch of salt and 4 Rapunzel No Salt Vegetable Bouillon Cubes.
 Stir to combine the bouillon with the water once it starts to boil.
 Cook the quinoa according to the package directions until tender.
-Reserve.
+Set aside.

-Saute the green, red and chili pepper until somewhat soft in a large skillet with a pinch of salt and some olive oil.
+Saute the bell peppers and the chili pepper until somewhat soft in a large skillet with a pinch of salt and some olive oil.
 Add the zucchini and a pinch more salt.
 Saute the zucchini until tender-crisp.
 The vegetables should not be cooked down too much.
 They should still have some bite and vibrancy.
 Add the minced garlic, lemon zest, cannellini beans, corn, sun dried tomatoes and another pinch of salt.
 Warm everything through.

 No comments: